The U.S. imports most of its solar panels. A new ruling may make that more expensive

 The investigation upended the solar industry, until Biden stepped in

-The Commerce Department's investigation, which began in March 2022 in response to a complaint from a fledgling U.S. solar panel manufacturer, has been a major source of friction inside President Biden's administration.
+The Commerce Department's investigation began in March 2022 in response to a complaint from a small U.S. manufacturer, Auxin Solar.
+It has been a major source of friction inside President Biden's administration.

 The department's inquiry contributed to a major drop in solar installation forecasts, according to the Solar Energy Industries Association, as installers worried that their projects would become cost-prohibitive if the government imposed retroactive taxes or if the cost of future purchases increased.